-Wi-Fi is a leauge of standards created by Wi-Fi Alliance.
-Wi-Fi gives the ability to connect network without any physical connection or cable.
-This makes Wi-Fi very practical, easy and popular solution for LAN or WAN network connections.
+Wi-Fi is a league of standards created by Wi-Fi Alliance.
+Wi-Fi gives the ability to connect a network without any physical connection or cable.
+This makes Wi-Fi a very practical, easy and popular solution for LAN or WAN network connections.
 Wireless connection ability creates some security problems for the Wi-Fi.
-In order to prevent security issues Wi-Fi Alliance created the WPS protocol.
-We will look in this tutorial how to use WPS to protect our wireless network.
+In order to prevent security issues, Wi-Fi Alliance created the Wi-Fi Protected Setup (WPS) protocol.
+We will look in this tutorial on how to use WPS to protect our wireless network.

 - Push Button

 - Near Field Communication

 Push Button because of its security level.
 We will look at them in detail below.

 During the connection to the wireless network.
 Router or Access Point will as eight-digit PIN to enter.
 But the router or access point will only check the first four-digit.
 This is another security flaw which gives attackers the brute force ability.
 Also, some of the routers or access points do not use some time out after the wrong PIN which will give a lot of time to the Attacker.